bbauska/W3Cx-5of5/README.md

 <h5><b>Example 3</b>: Cultural bias</h5>

-People around the world don&apos;t always understand cultural references that you are familiar with, for example the concept of a &apos;home run&apos; in baseball, or a particular type of food.
+<p>People around the world don&apos;t always understand cultural references
+that you are familiar with, for example the concept of a &apos;home run&apos; in baseball, or a particular type of food.
 You should be careful when using examples to illustrate ideas.
 Also, people in other cultures don&apos;t